 Using strong encryption and separating encryption keys and secrets on FIPS 140-2 Level 2 and Level 3 validated hardware security modules

-In order to prevent un-authorized access to customer and personal data processed by AskCody, by Microsoft (as a sub-processor to AskCody) or potential any government requesting access to data processed by Microsoft, inside of our outside of the EU, we have implemented a range of supplementary security measures.
-This ensures that even in the unlikely event that a non-compliant data transfer occurs, data will not be accessible in clear text and can be compromised.
+In order to prevent un-authorized access to customer and personal data processed by AskCody, by Microsoft (as a sub-processor to AskCody) or by any government requesting access to data processed by Microsoft, inside of our outside of the EU, we have implemented a range of supplementary security measures.
+This ensures that in the unlikely event that a non-compliant data transfer occurs, data will remain inaccessible.

-The HSM Azure Key Vault is designed so that Microsoft (or any government) cannot see or extract data (encryption keys or secrets), by storing encryption keys in FIPS 140-2 Level 2 and Level 3 validated hardware security modules (HSMs).
-This ensures that encryption keys used to protect personal data are only accessible to AskCody within the EU, and thus, will enable us to comply with the recommendations put forth by the EDPB.
+Our implementation is designed so that Microsoft (or any government etc.) cannot see or extract data (encryption keys or secrets).
+We keep no such keys or secrets in clear text anywhere.
+This ensures that encryption keys used to protect personal data are only accessible to AskCody thereby enabling us to comply with the recommendations put forth by the EDPB.
 This level of protection covers all our data, both within the EU and outside of the EU.

-With these technical and contractual safeguards in place, we can provide our customers confidence that AskCody is committed to following the recommendations by the EDPB to comply with the EU GDPR.
+With these technical and contractual safeguards in place, we provide customers with the confidence that AskCody is committed to follow the recommendations by the EDPB to comply with the EU GDPR.

 As part of the supplementary measures implemented as a response to the EDPB's recommendations of Organizational Measures, a Risk assessment is further conducted in relation to sub-processors and their compliance.
 This has always been a part of AskCody's information security policy but is extended to also cover sub-processers compliance with ISO 27001 and 27018.